 [Caution]: Large images might cause the memory leak while mapping the file into the memory.

+Keystone service is the identity service that OpenStack uses for the authentication and authorization an instance.
+When our program calls the authentication API to establish a connection, our program interacts with the Keystone service.
+This is similar to the process that we interact with the Neutron service when we modify network parameters.
+More information about the Keystone service can be found from https://docs.openstack.org/developer/keystone/

 Every time you start a new OpenStack instance, you are required to check the update information from admin-openrc.sh